CheshireCaat/bas-remote-python/README.md

 ![](https://i.imgur.com/9lfF3EJ.png)

 **Running custom code** section explains how to prepare your project and upload it into the cloud.
 Portable BAS instance is downloaded and started automatically, it is also closed automatically when ```BasRemoteClient``` gets closed.
 Folder, where portable BAS instance is located by default is _data_ folder relative to executable.
-It can be customized by using ```options.workingDir``` setting.
+It can be customized by using ```options.working_dir``` setting.

 # Project example